 Specifically, all users can easily interact with others via the mobile Web platform.
-And both the computations and interactions can be assisted by the edge server and nearby mobile devices for computation acceleration and message forwarding by using the mobile edge computing [20] and Device-to-Device (D2D) [21] communication techniques in 5G networks [22], as illustrated in Figure 1(b).
+And both the computations and interactions can be assisted by the edge server and nearby mobile devices for computation acceleration and message forwarding by using the mobile edge computing [20] and Device-to-Device (D2D) [21] communication techniques in 5G networks [22], as illustrated in Fig. 1b.
 Compared to the cloud-based AR service provisioning, each user will have multiple choices, whether for multi-user communication or computational assistance, in 5G networks.
 Employing these new techniques in multi-user mobile Web AR over the cloud, the edge server, and end devices is therefore still challenging, as follows:

-- The limitation of existing multi-user communication approach is rooted in the constraint that message synchronization between all users relies solely on the cloud for forwarding.
-No edge-assisted multiuser communication framework is currently practical for mobile Web AR in 5G networks.
+• The limitation of existing multi-user communication approach is rooted in the constraint that message synchronization between all users relies solely on the cloud for forwarding.
+No edge-assisted2 multiuser communication framework is currently practical for mobile Web AR in 5G networks.
 The first challenge therefore lies in designing an efficient decentralized communication scheme for message forwarding.
-One straightforward approach is to adopt a mesh topology among all edge nodes to broadcast messages; however, this obviously involves a waste of network resources. - Furthermore, communication planning is also difficult.
-Since more paths (i.e., edge server-based and
+One straightforward approach is to adopt a mesh topology among all edge nodes to broadcast messages; however, this obviously involves a waste of network resources.